-We are delighted to announce that our brand new, research-informed Key Stage 3 textbook, Understanding the Holocaust: How and why did it happen? has now been published by Hodder Education.
+Our research-informed Key Stage 3 textbook, Understanding the Holocaust: How and why did it happen? is published by Hodder Education.

 Authored by staff at the UCL Centre for Holocaust Education, the textbook responds directly to research findings from our 2009 study of teaching practices and our 2016 research into students’ knowledge and understanding.